Everything You Need To Know About Lip Fillers

 How long do lip fillers last for?

 Depending on the type of lip filler you receive, the results can last for up to 18 months.
-Basic fillers like Juvederm ultra smile and Belotero lips last up to 6-8months whilst more advanced fillers like Juvederm Volbella may last up to 12-18 months.
-There aren’t currently any safe permanent types of lip filler, meaning you will need to have the treatment repeated once the desired look has started to fade.
+Basic fillers like Juvederm ultra smile and Belotero lips last up to 6-8 months.
+More advanced fillers like Juvederm Volbella may last up to 12-18 months.
+There aren’t currently any safe permanent types of lip filler.
+This means you will need to have the treatment repeated once the desired look has started to fade.

 Your doctor will tell you more about how long the lip fillers will last.
-However, it is important to note that everyone is different, and the amount of time it takes for fillers to break down will vary as it also depends on your metabolism and lifestyle.
+However, it is important to note that everyone is different.
+The amount of time it takes for fillers to break down will vary.
+This is because it also depends on your metabolism and lifestyle.

 At what age can you get lip fillers?

-In the UK, no one under the age of 18 can receive lip fillers, even with the permission of a parent or guardian.
+In the UK, no one under the age of 18 can receive lip fillers for cosmetic reasons.
+This is even with the permission of a parent or guardian.

-Your doctor will require proof of your age before the procedure can be undertaken to ensure they comply with UK law.
+Your doctor will require proof of your age before you can have the procedure.
+This is to ensure they comply with UK law.

 How often can you get lip fillers?